Philip Davies

-Philip Andrew Davies (born 5 January 1972) is a British politician who has served as the Member of Parliament (MP) for Shipley in West Yorkshire since the 2005 general election.
-A member of the Conservative Party, he is the most rebellious serving Conservative MP, having voted against the Tory whip over 250 times in the course of his parliamentary career.
-He has been criticised for "talking out" parliamentary bills not supported by the government and by doing so "kill[ing] off legislation he doesn't like".
+Sir Philip Andrew Davies (born 5 January 1972) is a British politician who served as the Member of Parliament (MP) for Shipley in West Yorkshire from 2005 to 2024.
+He is a member of the Conservative Party.

+Davies voted against the Conservative Party whip over 250 times in the course of his parliamentary career.
+He was criticised for filibustering parliamentary bills not supported by the government and "killing off legislation he doesn't like".

-Davies, known for campaigns against left-wing political correctness and feminism, is a campaigner for the men's rights movement.
-He played a lead role in securing the first International Men's Day debate in Parliament in 2015; the debate has since taken place annually.
+Davies has been an advocate for the abolition of tuition fees and is a campaigner for the men's rights movement and is known for campaigns against political correctness and feminism.
+He played a lead role in securing the first International Men's Day debate in Parliament in 2015, which now takes place annually.

-Davies is on the governing council of The Freedom Association pressure group.
 He is also an organiser for the TaxPayers' Alliance.
-Davies has regularly been criticised by other politicians and prominent public figures for comments he has made on gender equality and women, homosexuality, ethnic minorities, as well as the disabled.
-He has stated that the disabled should have the option of working for less than the minimum wage.
+Davies has regularly been criticised by other politicians and prominent public figures for comments he has made on gender equality and women, homosexuality, ethnic minorities, as well as people with disabilities.
+He has stated that people with disabilities should have the option of working for less than the minimum wage.
 Davies has said that white, male ministers risk being "hoofed out" of the government to make way for women or minority ethnic MPs.

-Early life
+Early life and education

 Davies was born in Doncaster; his father is Peter Davies, a former elected Mayor of Doncaster.
-He was educated at the Old Swinford Hospital school, Stourbridge and at Huddersfield Polytechnic (which became Huddersfield University in his third year).
-He was awarded a 2:1 BA Hons degree in history and political studies in 1993.
+He was educated at the state-sector boarding school, Old Swinford Hospital School in Stourbridge, before studying at Huddersfield Polytechnic (which became Huddersfield University in his third year), where he was awarded a 2:1 BA Hons degree in history and political studies in 1993.
 Originally he wanted to be a journalist, but in a January 2017 Spectator interview he said, "It was my ambition in life but I just realised I was too shy.
 You've got to have a confidence that I think I probably never had".

 Following his graduation, Davies worked at supermarket business Asda from September 1993 to May 2005, first as a customer services manager and later as a marketing manager.
 He has also worked at Marilyn Davies Bookmakers and Mark Jarvis Bookmakers.

-He joined the Conservative Party in 1988.